Helium Network: History

 In 2022, the Helium community approved two new tokens: IOT and MOBILE, intended to incentivize participation in the network's IoT and Mobile sub-networks.
 Both tokens were backed by HNT through a redemption mechanism.
 Ultimately, the community decided that the arrangement added too much complexity to the network’s economic structure.
 In January 2025, with the adoption of Helium Improvement Proposal 138 (HIP 138), the network returned to HNT as the primary reward token across all sub-networks, simplifying the system and consolidating utility around a single asset.

 In April 2023, the Helium Network migrated from its own proprietary blockchain to the Solana blockchain, following community approval of Helium Improvement Proposal 70 (HIP 70).
 The move was designed to improve scalability, reduce transaction costs, and enable faster development of new features such as advanced Proof-of-Coverage algorithms.

-In 2023, Nova Labs began offering cellular services and related plans under the name Helium Mobile.
+In 2023, Nova Labs began offering consumer cellular services and related plans under the name Helium Mobile.
 Helium Mobile users utilize both T-Mobile infrastructure as well as the Helium Network's own Wi-Fi hotspots.
-Previously focused on building a decentralized 5G network using CBRS spectrum, the Helium community pivoted in 2024 to Wi-Fi hotspots, which integrate more easily with existing technology and enable effective carrier offload.
+Previously focused on building a decentralized 5G network using CBRS spectrum, the Helium community pivoted from CBRS in 2024 to Wi-Fi Hotspots, which integrate more easily with existing technology and enable effective carrier offload.

 In November 2024 and March 2025, Harvard Business School published case studies on Helium co-written by professors Jorge Tamayo alongside Escape Velocity (EV3) co-founder Mahesh Ramakrishnan.
 The case studies discuss Helium's decentralized model and pivot from its initial focus on providing connectivity for IoT devices to WiFi offload for smartphones.

+In June 2026 founder Amir Haleem stepped down as Nova Labs CEO to take a new position as Chairman.
+And their GM of Networks Mario Di Dio stepped up to be the new CEO.
+Also at the same time, Nova Labs announced the sale of its consumer cellular plan business, Helium Mobile, to the Andrew Yang-owned Nobile Mobile.

 Litigation

-On Jan 17 2025, the US Securities and Exchange Commission (SEC) filed a complaint against Nova Labs Inc., the company that developed the Helium Network, alleging that the company raised “millions of dollars from investors through its unregistered sales of securities in the form of “Hotspots” – electronic devices that “mine” one of three Nova Labs crypto assets.”
+On Jan.
+17, 2025, the US Securities and Exchange Commission (SEC) filed a complaint against Nova Labs Inc., the company that developed the Helium Network, alleging that the company raised “millions of dollars from investors through its unregistered sales of securities in the form of “Hotspots” – electronic devices that “mine” one of three Nova Labs crypto assets.”
 The lawsuit also alleged that Nova Labs misled investors regarding multiple high-profile partnerships.
-On April 10, 2025 the SEC agreed to dismiss unregistered security claims and Nova Labs chose to resolve the case efficiently by agreeing to a $200,000 no admit/no deny settlement tied to its Series D equity financing.
+On April 10, 2025, the SEC agreed to dismiss the unregistered security claims and Nova Labs chose to resolve the case efficiently by agreeing to a $200,000 no admit/no deny settlement tied to its Series D equity financing.